Sub theme 1 - Managing multi-morbidity across health and social care

 This sub theme aims to improve lives for people living with multiple health conditions in NHS care and in social care settings.

 Helen's own research focus is on nutrition, physical activity, frailty, and sarcopenia in older people and those with Parkinson’s.
-She is the lead for ageing research within the NIHR Southampton Biomedical Research Centre and principal investigator on studies of nutrition and sarcopenia in older people, collaborating with researchers at the MRC Lifecourse Epidemiology Unit, the Universities of Reading, Newcastle and Kings College London.
+In addition to her applied research within the ARC she is principal investigator for ageing research within the NIHR Southampton Biomedical Research Centre on studies of nutrition and sarcopenia in older people, collaborating with researchers at the MRC Lifecourse Epidemiology Unit, the Universities of Reading, Newcastle and Kings College London.
 Her research group has recently studied the implementation of grip strength measurement into routine practice and the impact of trained volunteers on mealtime care and physical activity of older people in hospital.